pipecat-ai/smart-turn/README.md

 Turn detection is one of the most important functions of a conversational voice AI technology stack.
 Turn detection means deciding when a voice agent should respond to human speech.

  Most voice agents today use *voice activity detection (VAD)* as the basis for turn detection.
-VAD segments audio into "speech" and "non-speech" segments.does not take into account the actual speech content.
-Humans do turn detection based on grammar, tone and pace of speech, and various other complex audio cues.
+VAD segments audio into "speech" and "non-speech" segments.
+VAD can't take into account the actual linguistic or acoustic content of the speech.
+Humans do turn detection based on grammar, tone and pace of speech, and various other complex audio and semantic cues.
 We want to build a model that matches human expectations more closely than the VAD-based approach can.

 This is a truly open model.
 Anyone can use, fork, and contribute to this project.